Upcoming GTC Outage for Tax System Upgrade

 Please complete all GTC business before Friday, February 5th at 11:00 pm.
 GTC will be unavailable from February 5th at 11:00 pm to February 10th at 11:00 pm for a system upgrade.
 We apologize for the inconvenience.

 Income Tax Federal Tax Changes

 The Governor signed House Bill 846 into law which includes the annual Internal Revenue Code update.
-Consequently, for taxable years beginning on or after January 1, 2019, except as discussed below, Georgia has adopted the provisions of all federal tax acts (as they relate to the computation of Federal Adjusted Gross Income or Federal Taxable Income for corporations) that were enacted on or before March 27, 2020.
+Consequently, for taxable years beginning on or after January 1, 2019 (including the 2020 tax year), except as discussed below, Georgia has adopted the provisions of all federal tax acts (as they relate to the computation of Federal Adjusted Gross Income or Federal Taxable Income for corporations) that were enacted on or before March 27, 2020.

 For taxable years beginning on or after January 1, 2018 and before January 1, 2019, Georgia has not adopted any of the 2019 or 2020 federal changes including the federal CARES Act.
 If an amended federal return is filed due to these federal changes, an amended Georgia return is not required.

 HB 846 did not adopt the revised net operating loss provisions in the CARES Act and the modification to the Code Section 461(l) limitation in the CARES Act.
 As such: